On a notion of "Galois closure" for extensions of rings: The -closures of the degenerate rings

 In this section we illustrate Theorem \ref{thm:main} in the cases $n=3$ and $n=4$.
 The following table collects the relevant information when $n=3$.

 We see that for each partition $\mu$ of $3$, the dimension of $V_\mu$ agrees with $m_\mu K_{\mu\mu}$ and so Theorem \ref{thm:main} shows that $G(R_3/K)$ is the regular representation.

 The cases $n\leq 3$ are rather uninteresting since for such $n$, whenever $\mu$ and $\lambda$ are partitions of $n$ with $\mu$ dominating $\lambda$ and $\lambda_1=\mu_1$, we in fact have $\mu=\lambda$.
 When $n=4$, however, there exists a single pair $(\mu,\lambda)$ of partitions satifying the above conditions for which $\mu$ and $\lambda$ are distinct.
-As shown in Corollary \ref{cor:reg}, this forces $G(R_4/K)$ to contain a proper copy of the regular representation.
+As shown in Theorem \ref{cor:reg}, this forces $G(R_4/K)$ to properly contain a copy of the regular representation.
 The $n=4$ case is summarized in the table below.

 We see then from Theorem \ref{thm:main} that $G(R_4/K)$ contains exactly $\dim V_\mu$ copies of $V_\mu$ for every partition $\mu$ of $4$ other than $\mu=(2,2)$.
 We see, however, that $G(R_4/K)$ contains $6$ copies of $V_{(2,2)}$.
 It follows that $G(R_4/K)$ is the regular representation direct sum 4 copies of $V_{(2,2)}$.
 Since $V_{(2,2)}$ is 2-dimensional, we see $G(R_4/K)$ has dimension $24+8=32$.